Far-right mayors remove EU flags.

 RN Mayors Remove Flags

-Government Calls it Betrayal
+Government Calls Action 'Betrayal'

 The French Foreign Minister considers the flag removal a ‘betrayal’.

-Division Within RN
+Division Within RN Party

-Provocative Replacement
+Provocative Replacement of Flags

 Perspectives